 Motivating Employees Who Remain After Layoffs

-Value, Self-Esteem, and Career Development During Layoffs
+Value, Trust, and Career Development During Layoffs

 Corporate layoffs have become a mainstay of life in America.
-What gets less attention on the evening news is that layoffs create downsizing survivors, those who remain in your company after the downsizing.
+What gets less attention on the evening news is that layoffs create downsizing survivors, or those who remain in your company after the downsizing.

 Are you a traditional manufacturing facility currently experiencing an industry sales slump?
 Or perhaps, you're a governmental agency or university unable to fill positions as people leave.
 Downsizing takes many forms.
 Maybe your organization downsized, right-sized, eliminated redundancy, experienced layoffs, or cut staff.

 Whatever the terminology or circumstances, if your organization downsized, you're left with layoff survivors, those employees considered lucky because they made the cut.
-While downsizing has a positive effect on the businesses bottom line, to truly benefit from the layoffs, you need to invest energy in the employees who survived.
+While downsizing has a positive effect on the business's bottom line, to truly benefit from the layoffs, you need to invest energy in the employees who survived.
 If you do, you will aid recovery, fuel productivity, and boost morale.
 You will also minimize any damage to workplace trust, and, if you practice effective change management, you'll ultimately see your remaining employees flourish and grow.

 Demonstrate That You Value the Survivors